ZAHRAHUSAINKHALAF/CapstoneProject/README.md

 This chart illustrates the relationship between car age and damage rate, with a noticeable peak occurring around vehicles that are 20 years old.

+## RECOMMENDATIONS

+🚙 Avoid buying vehicles with mileage under 5,000 km.

+🚙 higher listing counts typically corresponds to lower vehicle prices.

+🚙 Choose Brands with lower damage rate and reasonable prices.

+🚙 Avoid cars around 20 years old, as they are more likely to have damage.

 ## LIMITATIONS
 Accurate vehicle pricing requires localized, region-specific data.
 Bahrain-specific datasets provide more relevant insights for understanding the local used car market.
 However, fields like dateCreated and lastSeen in the current dataset complicate time-based analysis, as they reflect user-driven updates rather than consistent tracking.
 Additionally, the entire data collection window spans only two months, which limits the potential for long-term trend analysis.